toggledbits/Switchboard-Vera/README.md

 Switchboard's virtual switches can be hidden using the "command and control" interface in the "Status" tab of the Switchboard control panel.
 Here you will see all of your virtual switches in one place, and be able to control them all, and set options.

 Currently, there are only two options: visibility, and self-reset.
-The visibility option allows you to hide virtual switches, so if you have a large number of them, you can easily get them off your UI7 device list without having to tuck them into a virtual room, etc. The self-reset option creates an "impulse" switch--a switch that provides an "on" pulse and then automatically turns itself off.
+The visibility option allows you to hide virtual switches, so if you have a large number of them, you can easily get them off your UI7 device list without having to tuck them into a virtual room, etc. The self-reset option creates an "pulse" switch--a switch that provides an "on" pulse and then automatically turns itself off.
 You can control the length of the pulse for each switch independently; a pulse length of zero means the switch doesn't use pulse timing.

 NOTE: Turning "on" a pulse switch that is already on does not extend pulse timing.

 NOTE: When a switch is hidden, it will also not be visible in Vera's scene trigger menus and other places in the UI, so if you're trying to create a new scene using a hidden virtual switch, you will first need to go into the Switchboard status panel and un-hide the switch.
-You can re-hide it after; that doesn't affect the scene's ability to use the switch.
+You can re-hide it after; that doesn't affect the scene's ability to *use* the switch.

 ## Legacy Virtual Switch Features